knewman23/starter-angular-babel/README.md

-## Where are my source JavaScript files in by browser's dev tools?
+## Where are the source JavaScript files in the browser's dev tools?
 Debugging JavaScript is different since Babel transpiles everything.
 Luckily you can still debug as usual in devtools - you just need to open up the webpack tree in your debugger to see your source JavaScript files.
 This is achieved by using sourcemaps.